RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 What makes one-time pads so great:

-> Since every plaintext message is equally possible, there is no way for the cryptanalyst to determine which plaintext message is the correct one.
+> "Since every plaintext message is equally possible, there is no way for the cryptanalyst to determine which plaintext message is the correct one."

 ### 1.6 Computer algorithms